Flatman (character): Great Lakes Avengers (2016 series)

 In the ongoing series The Great Lakes Avengers, it is revealed that the team had disbanded and gone their separate ways.
 Flatman had written a mostly exaggerated autobiography book and has been living off the residual checks from it.
-He then receives a visit from Connie Ferrari, a lawyer representing the real Avengers, who informs him that the GLA has been reinstated as a permanent addition to the Avengers.
-He meets with Big Bertha and Doorman at a diner, while expressing concern that Mr. Immortal and Squirrel Girl haven't answered his call.
-The team is later relocated to Detroit, Michigan where they meet a local girl named Pansy at their new headquarters, a factory owned by Tony Stark.
-The team then goes to a local bar to try to convince the owner to turn down the music.
-The owner Naine Rogue instead refuses and begins to insult them, particularly Immortal and Bertha.
-Upon getting arrested after a fight, Doorman escapes leaving Flatman and Bertha to deal with a young girl named Goodness Silva who can transform into a werewolf, attacking the police inside the station.
+He then receives a visit from Connie Ferrari, a lawyer representing the real Avengers who informs him that the GLA has been reinstated as a permanent addition to the Avengers.
+He meets with Big Bertha and Doorman at a diner, while expressing concern that Mr. Immortal and Squirrel Girl have not answered his call.
+The team is later relocated to Detroit, Michigan.
+They go to a local bar to try to convince its owner, Nain Rouge, to turn down the music.
+Rogue instead refuses and begins to insult them, particularly Immortal and Bertha.
+The GLA are arrested, but break out of prison shortly afterwards.
+They confront Goodness Silva, a young girl who can transform into a werewolf-like form and is attacking the police inside the station.
 They are later released thanks to Connie Ferrari despite the accusations of councilman Dick Snerd, who is actually Naine Rouge.
-After the team discovers that Dick Snerd shut them down, Immortal returns and goes on patrol with Flatman, while Bertha, Doorman and Good Boy go to Nain Rogue's bar to find clues.
-During their patrol, Flatman and Immortal resolve their issues with each other and agree to work together.
-Returning to HQ, Immortal and Flatman learned that Bertha and Good Boy took Dick Snerd (Nain Rouge) hostage.
-When Connie visits the base, they attempt to keep Snerd's abduction secret but she quickly finds out.
+After going on patrol together, Immortal and Flatman learn that Bertha and Good Boy have taken Snerd hostage.
+When Connie visits the base, they attempt to keep Snerd's abduction secret, but she quickly finds out.
 After seeing that Good Boy brutalized Snerd, the team drops him off at the hospital.

 After Connie tells the team to lie low for a couple of days, Bertha goes to a modeling gig while Flatman and Mr. Immortal are visited by Good Boy's brother Lucky, who tells her that they need to leave town due to what she did to Nain Rogue.
 Later, while fixing the Flatmobile, Flatman and Immortal receive a text message from Bertha, who was injured while fighting Dr. Nod and his squad.
-During the battle, Nod takes more of the weight-loss supplements, becoming much bigger and monstrous.
-On Immortal's suggestion, the team performs a maneuver that has Doorman and Immortal get inside Nod's body, where Immortal manages to kill him by punching his heart.
-After their victory, the team is visited by Deadpool who tells them that they've been fired and can no longer use the Avengers name, leaving them confused.
+During the battle, Nod transforms into a monstrous state after taking weight-loss supplements.
+Immortal and Doorman travel inside Nod's body, where Immortal manages to kill him by punching his heart.
+After their victory, the team is visited by Deadpool, who tells them that they have been fired and can no longer use the Avengers name.